nthomasCUBE/KEGGexpressionmapper/README.md

-# KEGGexpressionmapper

-(still under construction...)
+KEGGexpressionMapper v0.1

-This is a R workbench, that can be used to visualise the expression or the abundancy of proteomics data for particular KEGG pathway, or even the entire pathway set.
+The KEGGexpressionMapper is a R package, that allows to visualize the expression of genes or can illustrate the abundances of proteins.

-The script can be started by invoking
+It can be started by invoking the method “KEGGexpressionMapper(expression_mapping_file, kegg_to_gene_mapping_file, gene_candidate_file).
-> KEGGExpressionsmapper

-Then, the KEGG pathway after another is downloaded from the KEGG website and is then replacing the pathway illustration by the color-information expression or abundance.

-Finally, the expression and abundance informed pathways, as well as the enriched pathways containing more genes than expected can be downloaded and further manually assessed.
+Parameter: Expression_Mapping_file contains the genes in the first row, following by the expression of each conditions.
+The values per conditions are seperated by a “,”.

+Parameter: Kegg_to_gene_mapping_file contains the mapping of genes to the KEGG orthologous.
+Parameter: gene_candidate_file contains the genes, that should be highlighted in the expression-informed visualisation.

+Help:
+For further requests and information, the following email can be used: thomas.nussbaumer@univie.ac.at .